 As a Catholic, Jesuit institution, Spring Hill College seeks to admit a diverse and intellectually stimulating student body and, for this reason, emphasizes a holistic review of applications for admission.
 We believe that a full evaluation of a student's high school record, both in and out of the classroom, allows us to assess the student's potential for future academic success.
-Therefore, students who believe that their standardized test results do not adequately indicate their potential for academic success are not required to submit ACT or SAT scores.
+Therefore, students who believe that their standardized test results do not adequately indicate their potential for academic success are not required to submit ACT or SAT scores when submitting an application for admission.
+It is important to note, however, that test optional applicants will be required to submit ACT or SAT scores before starting classes in the fall of their first semester.1